 Unfortunately, not every employee who submits an application for workers’ compensation benefits receives the full payments that they deserve.
 Insurance companies may deny a claim for a variety of reasons, such as the:

-Selecting a workers’ comp attorney is an important step to insure you and your family are protected.
+Selecting a workers’ comp attorney in Houston is an important step to insure you and your family are protected.
 Employers will usually have legal counsel advising them along with a team of insurance representatives to protect their interests.
 A dedicated attorney will work on your behalf so that you can focus on your recovery.

 Asking the right questions can help you decide which attorney is right for you.
 When interviewing prospective attorneys, always follow these steps: